Trenclik/PyFuck/README.md

 # PyFuck

 PyFuck is a minimalist esoteric programming language interpreter inspired by Brainfuck.
-It provides a simple interpreter for executing PyFuck scripts and includes an automatic updater.
+It provides a simple interpreter for executing PyFuck scripts and includes an updater.

 ## Features